 Parents should teach kids safety for return to school

-Before the kids head back to school, parents should do some homework of their own to make sure the new school year is safe on several fronts.
+As kids head back to school, parents should do some homework of their own to make sure the new school year is safe on several fronts.

 - Young children should wear loose-fitting, light-colored clothing that breathes.